-You will study the contrasting approaches of the EPO and USPTO and learn the experts’ techniques for drafting an application for, and responding to, rejections issued by the two offices.
+The comprehensive programme will ensure that you get to grips with the contrasting approaches of the EPO and USPTO and understand the experts’ techniques for drafting an application for, and responding to, rejections issued by the two offices.

 Review of the similarities and differences in the statutory systems of the EPO and USPTO

 ‘Best practices’ for preparing one specification to comply with the European and US requirements for:

 EPO/US: Prosecution and appeal procedures

 Prosecution history estoppel in the US